 Follow these instructions for never ending broth to get delicious and nutritious broth at the ready, whenever you need it.

 People are often asking where to start: you know, when they’re first coming over to a real food lifestyle and feel overwhelmed at the laundry list of changes they’ll have to make to their standard American diet (read: processed foods).

-Now that I’ve survived the last six months, moving twice, living with my in-laws (which was wonderful, but not my own kitchen), and having a baby, I can say with absolute certainty the procedures I won’t ever stop doing vs. those I let drop for a season.
+A few years ago, over the course of six months, our family moved twice, lived with my in-laws (which was wonderful, but not my own kitchen), and had a baby.
+After those experiences, I can say with absolute certainty the procedures I won’t ever stop doing vs. those I can let drop for a season.

-The top three are those that embody the mission of Kitchen Stewardship best:
+My top three kitchen routines are those that embody the mission of Kitchen Stewardship best:

 - saves money

 - superb nutrition

 The earth would be one thing I’d compromise on a bit if I had to (sorry, Earth), but even so, all of these practices are gentle on the environment as well.

 - cooking with dry beans I’ve said all I can say about beans in the aptly titled The Everything Beans Book (although I admit I grabbed a can or two or ten during the craziest of times)